MauroSerantes/PokerHand/README.md

 # PokerHand
 Program that checks the winner in a random poker hand.
-It Use swing graphic interface.
+It use swing graphic interface.